South Carolina Office Of Rural Health

 Top Flex Activities

-In this area, South Carolina plans to support and assist critical access hospitals (CAHs) in implementing quality improvement activities to improve patient outcomes which include:
+The South Carolina Office of Rural Health (SCORH) provides quality improvement support through the Medicare Beneficiary Quality Improvement Project (MBQIP) and critical access hospital (CAH) collaborations.
+SCORH supports CAHs in implementing quality improvement activities to improve patient outcomes which include:

 - Improving patient and community safety, ensuring that health care providers and eligible patient populations receive influenza vaccinations